fedspendingtransparency/data-act-broker-backend/README.md

 }
 ```

- The following table describes each setting.
+ The following table describes each setting in the configurations file.

 | Setting  | Value |
 | ------------- | ------------- |